The 2 AM negotiation you keep losing

 The physical layer most people skip

 Career anxiety is not only a cognitive problem.
 It is also a nervous system state, and the body is part of the circuit.
-Addressing the physiological layer directly makes the cognitive techniques above more effective, because a dysregulated nervous system is worse at evaluating evidence and worse at tolerating uncertainty.
+Addressing the physiological layer directly can make the cognitive techniques above more effective, because a dysregulated nervous system is worse at evaluating evidence and worse at tolerating uncertainty.
 That is why physical interventions belong in a career anxiety toolkit alongside reframing and the Anxiety Audit.

 Building a broader career growth strategy can help reduce anxiety by placing your career change within a longer arc of professional development rather than treating it as a single high-stakes bet.
-You don’t need to solve the whole career problem at once.
+You do not need to solve the whole career problem at once.
 You need to solve the next piece of it.

 When does career change anxiety need professional support?